AutomateCY/AutomatePython/README.md

 Welcome on our program of finite state machine's (FSM).
 The goal of the program is to define, save, delete, modify, create and import an automaton.
+You have to download the code to run the program.
+You may probably download it in a zip folder, which is important to unzip.
-It is important to have all files in the same directory.
+When it's unziped, it is important to have all files in the same directory.
-To execute the code, you have to launch Python and run "main.py".
+You have 2 (or more) possibilities :
+1) open "main.py" and press F5 or the "run" button ;
+2) open a terminal, navigate to the folder with "cd" and enter "python main.py" : the program will start.
 When it's done, you will be asked to choose what do you want to do with automatons.
 You have 5 features : create, import, modify, save and delete an automaton.